-Pro: This venue comes with a stunning view and also provides space for the bride and bridesmaids to get ready upstairs while the groom and groomsmen get ready downstairs.
-This is one of the best venues Charleston has to offer for sunset photos.
-Take a tour here and see for yourself how epic it could be.
+Pro: This venue comes with an epic view and also provides space for the bride and bridesmaids to get ready upstairs while the groom and groomsmen get ready downstairs.

-Con: If you plan to invite families with small children, be sure they keep in mind that their is not a railing at the edge of this venue where the river drop off is.
+Con: If you plan to invite families with small children, be sure they keep in mind that there is not a railing at the edge of this venue where the river drop-off is.
 There are numerous places for kids to safely run around here, but they’ll need to be careful if they start to get close to the water.